jorik041/Emerald-AI-wiki/Emerald-AI-API.md

 &emsp;

 # Emerald AI Events Manager API
 Here's all of the usable Emerald AI Events Manager API.
+Some of these can be used as Animation Events, such as playing an attack sound or playing footstep sounds.

 # General API
 ### KillAI